County: Otsego (69)

 The late 19th century saw a boom in the lumber industry, which drove significant settlement in the area.
 The abundant white pine forests attracted loggers and settlers.
 Towns like Gaylord, Vanderbilt, and Waters grew as a result of the lumber trade.

 As the lumber industry declined, agriculture became more important, with crops like potatoes being prominent.
-The county's history includes periods of population fluctuation, influenced by the rise and fall of industries.
+The county's history includes periods of population fluctuation, influenced by the rise and fall of industry.
 [GEM]

 Bibliography